Fair Expectations for Graduate Students

 • I will encourage the graduate student to attend scientific/professional meetings and make an effort to secure and facilitate funding for such activities.

 • I will provide career advice and assist in finding a position for the graduate student following his/her graduation.
 I will provide honest letters of recommendation for his/her next phase of professional development.
 I will also be accessible to give advice and feedback on career goals.
+I will review my trainee’s IDP on an annual basis.

 • I will provide for every graduate student under my supervision an environment that is intellectually stimulating, emotionally supportive, safe, and free of harassment.